MLDL-2024-GIST/Coding-Assignment/README.md

 ### Load Dataset
 Be sure to load and use the data in the following way (using a subset of IRIS data for completely isolated data).
 We only use 2 features of data.

+`REPORT1`: Select an SVM from the visualized graph and use it to draw a decision boundary that perfectly separates the two datasets.
+The report should include a reasoned explanation of how the decision boundary was drawn based on the SVM.

 ```python
 from sklearn import datasets